 In 1903 the logician Gottlob Frege was about to take a big step in that direction with the publishing of his Grundgesetze der Arithmetik, Band II (the Basic Laws of Arithmetic, Volume 2).
 It contained five simple axioms that, Frege hoped, would lay the necessary groundwork for all of arithmetic.
 Unfortunately, just before the book was to be published, Frege received a disturbing letter from Bertrand Russell, who pointed out that Frege’s fifth axiom was in conflict with the other four.
 In other words, Frege’s system was inconsistent.
 It was too late to stop production, so Frege desperately tried to patch things up and inserted a last-minute appendix where he modified his fifth axiom.
 He also openly explained the situation: “Hardly anything more unfortunate can befall a scientific writer than to have one of the foundations of his edifice shaken after the work is finished.
 This was the position I was placed in by a letter of Mr. Bertrand Russell, just when the printing of this volume was nearing its completion.”4

-It was subsequently shown that Frege’s fix didn’t work, but the effort to ground mathematics on a rock-solid foundation went on.
+It was subsequently shown that Frege’s fix didn’t work, but the effort to ground arithmetic on a rock-solid foundation went on.
 Towards that end Bertrand Russell and Alfred North Whitehead published a three-volume work, Principia Mathematica (PM), between 1910 and 1913.
-Then, by 1922, the logicians Ernst Zermelo and Abraham Fraenkel produced a collection of axioms that, together with another axiom called the axiom of choice, serves as the basis for mathematics as we know it today.
+Then, by 1922, the logicians Ernst Zermelo and Abraham Fraenkel produced a collection of axioms that, together with another axiom called the axiom of choice, serves as the basis for a large body of mathematics as we know it today.
 The axiom set is referred to as ZFC.
 Depending on its formulation, ZFC amounts to about ten axioms.

-But a lingering question remains: how does one know that, unlike what happened to Frege, there are no contradictions lurking in ZFC?
-Showing that ZFC is consistent was the goal of many.
+But a lingering question remains: how does one know that, unlike what happened to Frege, there are no contradictions lurking in PM or ZFC?
+Showing that these systems are consistent was the goal of many.

-What’s worse, Gödel showed that, if ZFC is consistent, then it is impossible to prove that it is consistent.
-Even worse, Gödel showed that his results apply not only to ZFC, but to any possible axiom scheme that produces an arithmetic capable of doing addition and multiplication.
+What’s worse, Gödel showed that, if PM is consistent, then it is impossible to prove that it is consistent.
+Even worse, Gödel showed that his results apply not only to PM, but to any possible axiom scheme that produces an arithmetic capable of doing addition and multiplication.
 Thus, ZFC falls prey to the same conundrum.

 You’d think that such news would have thrown us mathematicians into a tizzy.
 It didn’t.
 We go happily on creating beautiful theories and proving theorems.
 Why?
 On what basis do we know that the work we are doing is even consistent?
 Let’s do a thought experiment and pose that question to a hypothetical mathematician.
-The answer would almost surely go something like this: “Of course I know that I can’t prove ZFC is consistent, but I’ve got plenty of reasons to believe it is: no contradiction has arisen in close to 100 years, the system produces results that are very satisfying, and the applications of mathematical theories actually work in the real world.
+The answer would almost surely go something like this: “Of course I know that I can’t prove PM and ZFC are consistent, but I’ve got plenty of reasons to believe they are: no contradiction has arisen in close to 100 years, the systems produce results that are very satisfying, and the applications of mathematical theories actually work in the real world.
 Thus, for me, these outcomes provide evidence of the consistency that I hope for.
 They also provide a conviction of something that I do not, nor cannot see, namely, a proof of consistency.”

 The evidence of something hoped for?
 The conviction of something not seen?
-Well—look at Hebrews 11:1—that’s faith!
+Well, (Hebrews 11:1) that’s faith!
 Yes, today as always, mathematics requires faith.
 And practically speaking, perhaps more faith than we realize.
-It is a safe bet that almost all mathematicians—unless they work in the area of logic—would be unable to recite the axioms that compose ZFC.
+It is a safe bet that almost all mathematicians—unless they work in the area of logic—would be unable to recite the axioms that compose either PM or ZFC.